 Even if the engineering talent is bad in an organization, people still take pride in their work.
 Treat people with respect, even if you're going to remove them from the organization.
 Others take that to heart and will respect your work more if you’re empathetic to problems.
 Even if you end up removing them, there's a mutual respect, and you can part on good terms.

 That's my main focus.

-Senior tech leads need guardrails
+Senior engineering leaders need guardrails

 I think about it on different levels.
-I'm a senior vice president of Technology right now, so I need some guardrails.
+I'm a senior vice president of technology right now, so I need some guardrails.
 I don't have any qualms about discussing this with my leader.
 What I mean by guardrails is just knowing what areas need more attention.